aprilnovak/nekRSDoc/source/input_files.rst

 There are three main limitations for the nekRS mesh:

 1. nekRS is currently, and for the forseeable future, restricted to 3-D hexahedral meshes.
-2-D and 1-D problems can be accommodated on these 3-D meshes by applying zero gradient boundary conditions to all solution variables in directions perpendicular to the simulation plane or line, respectively.
+Lower-dimensional problems can be accommodated on these 3-D meshes by applying zero gradient boundary conditions to all solution variables in directions perpendicular to the simulation plane or line, respectively.
 All source terms and material properties in the governing equations must therefore also be fixed in the off-interest directions.